polterguy/phosphorusfive/plugins/p5.web/README.md

 ```
 /* ... rest of code ... */
 find-widget
+  foo1
     literal:bar1
+  foo2
     literal:bar3
 ```

-Notice, with the *[find-widget]* and the *[find-widget-like]* Active Events, the hierarchy is not as important as when you invoke *[get-parent-widget]* and *[get-children-widgets]*.
-Hence it does not yield an "additional node", like our first to widget retrieval events did.
-Notice also that you do not need to supply a value to these two Active Events.
-If you don't supply an value, they will both start searching at the "root system widget", which is the widget with the ID of "cnt", which you can find physically declared in the markup of your Default.aspx page.

 #### [find-first-ancestor-widget] and [find-first-ancestor-widget-like]

 These two Active Events are similar to the *[find-widget]* events, except of course, instead of searching "downwards" in the hierarchy from the root widget supplied, they search upwards in the ancestor chain for a match, from the currently iterated widget.
-These Active Events requires (for obvious reasons) the caller to actually supply a value, and will not have a "default" value as our previously mentioned widget retrieval Active Events did.
+These Active Events requires (for obvious reasons) the caller to actually supply a value, and will not tolerate a "default" value as our previously mentioned widget retrieval Active Events did.
 Example code given below.

 ```